 Currently, Roberto is part of the Clave y Tumbao Rocket City dance team lead by world champion instructors from Los Angeles, CA. Roberto began teaching with the UAH Salsa Club.
 However, he then proceeded to become one of the co-founders of the renowned Baila Huntsville, a top-tier organization in Huntsville, AL for salsa dancing lessons.
 This is his second year instructing for Stars Dancing for HEALS after winning Crowd Favorite with his Star in 2017!

-This is Kathy’s second year to instruct for Stars Dancing for HEALS!
+This is his first year instructing for Stars Dancing for HEALS!